Jcalvert22/redesigned-memory/docs/debug_case_study.md

 ```

 # Initial Problem
-This file only successfully deployed an estimated 8% of the time.
+This file only successfully deployed a calculated 8% of total commits.